GerritCodeReview/plugins_quota/src/main/resources/Documentation/config.md

 Rate Limits
 -----------

-The defined rate limits are stored in a `quota.config` file in the `refs/meta/config` branch of the `All-Projects` root project.
+The defined rate limits are stored in the `quota.config` file in the `refs/meta/config` branch of the `All-Projects` root project.
 Rate limits are defined per user group and rate limit type: